 The history of baseball is full of success stories of players who were supposed to be anything but.
+Mike Piazza was the 1,390th player selected in the 1988 draft.
 Albert Pujols watched 401 other players get drafted before the Cardinals finally came calling back in 1999.
-While Matt Reynolds won't be thought of in that regard if he becomes a star, the Mets' 2012 second round pick is nevertheless enjoying a breakthrough year in his third professional season that has club executives, teammates, and rival talent evaluators taking notice.was the 1,390th player selected in the 1988 draft.
+While Matt Reynolds won't be thought of in that regard if he becomes a star, the Mets' 2012 second round pick is nevertheless enjoying a breakthrough year in his third professional season that has club executives, teammates, and rival talent evaluators taking notice.

 The Mets selected Reynolds with the 71st pick of the 2012 draft, a pick they received from the Marlins as compensation for their signing of Jose Reyes the previous offseason.
 A third baseman during his time at the University of Arkansas, the 23-year-old has a short, quick stroke that generates enormous bat speed but little in the way of power.
 After batting .203 and .243 during his freshman and sophomore seasons, Reynolds exploded to hit .340/.441/.535 his junior season, his last as a collegiate athlete.

 Reynolds began his professional career with Single-A Savannah in 2012 and reached Double-A Binghamton a year later, compiling just a .234/.309/.343 line, but like his collegiate career, his third season has proven to be his best.
 Through 107 games between Binghamton and Triple-A Las Vegas, Reynolds is hitting .344/.411/.440 with an .851 OPS, including a .332/.389/.460 line in 49 games with the 51s.
 The former Razorback garnered Pacific Coast League Player of the Week honors for the week ending August 3, batting 16-for-30 (.533 average) to go along with six multi-hit games.